Model Legislature

 3. Preparation - Once you have been assigned a seat you will need to prepare yourself to represent your constituents, no matter what position your in.
 Research the pressing state and local issues for your district, possible legislative priorities, demographics, etc. Every minute spent preparing for a model legislature will be invaluable during debate, writing bills or press pieces, proposing amendments, and negotiating with your fellow participants.

 4. Bill Writing - Leading up to the conference you will be asked to submit one or more bills to the conference.
 Your bills will be reviewed by either the Speaker of the House or President of the Senate.
-If you're in the Press Corps or a Lobbyist you will also be able to write bills; however, as a press corps member you will be required to submit at least one story to our media outlets and lobbyist will be asked to write a statement of position.
 The Bills will be assigned a number then published in the either the House Bill Tracker or the Senate Bill Tracker.
 Once the Bill Trackers are published online, all attendees will want to familiarize themselves with all the bills that have been written.
 We strongly recommend that the bill's be printed out and put into a binder and brought to the conference.

 5. Learn the Rules Procedure - the House and Senate will each use a common rules of procedure.
 While The Model Legislature emphasizes the importance of content, we do understand the importance of using the rules of procedure to facilitate debate.
 All delegates should educate themselves on the proper use of the rules of procedure.